Prasarana Malaysia: Kuala Lumpur Light Rail Transit Line 3 (LRT3) project

 The LRT3 project currently under construction is Shah Alam Line which will cover the western area of Klang Valley.

 Kuala Lumpur Additional Vehicle (KLAV) project

 The KLAV project will minimize Kelana Jaya Line headway frequency not more than 2.8 minutes when fully deploy a new additional order of 14 Bombardier Innovia Metro ART 300 in configuration of 4-car trainsets January 2016.

 Monorail fleet expansion project

 Prasarana has awarded the contract to Scomi Transit Projects Sdn Bhd, a subsidiary of Scomi Engineering Bhd.
 Valued at approximately RM494 million, the contract also included upgrading works on the monorail stations and the electrical and mechanical system and building a new monorail depot apart from the supply of the 12 sets of new 4-car trainsets.
 Currently, only 6 trainsets has been delivered to Rapid Rail, therefore the operator is unable to activate the automatic platform gates & to phase-out the old 2-car trainsets.

-Rapid bus fleet expansion project

-Prasarana is still in the proposal phase to extend their stage bus service to all Malaysian city states to improve public transport across the country.
-As previously with the use of services by the city state under the name of the Prasarana's subsidiary of Rapid Bus are likely to be used is Rapid SP in Sungai Petani, Kedah and Rapid Manjung in Perak.